oreillymedia/orm_book_samples/README.md

 This directory contains skeleton/boilerplate book files for use with the O'Reilly Media, Inc. internal publishing tools.

-Steps for updating Atlas template repos.
+## Steps for updating Atlas template repos

 <ol>
 <li>